AlexisTessier/nosg/README.md

 ### list-matching-filepaths

-Take a nosg component path and return the list of matching filepaths.
+Take a nosg component path and list the matching filepaths.

 **Parameters**